Michael Saylor Crypto Holdings 2023, Predictions & Tweets

 Michael Saylor is the co-founder and former CEO of US software company MicroStrategy.
 Founded in 1989, MicroStrategy provides enterprise software.
 In 2020, MicroStrategy began an aggressive buy-up of Bitcoin as Michael Saylor, the CEO at the time, viewed the cryptocurrency as the best long-term store of value.

 Since their initial purchase of $250 million of Bitcoin, MicroStrategy has become one of the largest holders of the digital asset.
 As of the end of 2022, their holdings stand at 132,500 Bitcoins worth around $2.25 billion.
-Michael Saylor has emerged as the pre-eminent Bitcoin proponent, some even dubbing him the “Bitcoin CEO”.
+Michael Saylor has emerged as the pre-eminent Bitcoin proponent, becoming a known crypto whale, some even dubbing him the “Bitcoin CEO.”

 Saylor’s Cryptocurrency Predictions